Vulnerability Scanning Overview

 Integration with Cloud Guard

-You can view security vulnerabilities identified by the Scanning service in Oracle Cloud Guard.
+You can view security vulnerabilities identified by the Vulnerability Scanning service in Oracle Cloud Guard.

 Cloud Guard is an Oracle Cloud Infrastructure service that provides a central dashboard to monitor all of your cloud resources for security weakness in configuration, metrics, and logs.
 When it detects a problem, it can suggest, assist, or take corrective actions, based on your Cloud Guard configuration.

-Like the Scanning service, Cloud Guard uses recipes and targets.
+Like the Vulnerability Scanning service, Cloud Guard uses recipes and targets.

 - A recipe defines the types of problems that you want Cloud Guard to report